waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Gym Battle Loss:** Losing a battle inside a gym does NOT warp you to a Pokémon Center.
 You respawn in front of the trainer you lost to.
 - **Two-Turn Moves:** The `battle_strategist_agent` initially failed to account for the inefficiency of two-turn moves (like FLY) when a one-turn KO is possible.
 The agent has been refined to prioritize faster knockouts.

-## III.
+## II.
 Puzzle & Hypothesis Log

 ### A. Active Hypotheses
 - **Pokemon Mansion 1F Alternating Switch:** The switch at (3, 6) is an alternating switch.
 The game indicates the eastern gates at (25, 14) are reachable, but they remain closed.
 The switch's message "Not quite yet!" implies a secondary condition is unmet.
-My current hypothesis is that the switch has more than two states, or another interaction is required elsewhere on the map after flipping the switch.
+My current hypothesis is that the switch has more than two states, or another interaction is required elsewhere on the map after flipping the switch. **Test:** Flip the switch at (3, 6) and observe any changes to the gates.
-- **Route 20 Progression:** I am assuming that exploring this water route will lead to the Cinnabar Gym Key.
-Test: Fully explore Route 20 and the Seafoam Islands.
 - **Route 20 Rock Walls:** The impassable rock walls on Route 20 may not be static barriers. **Hypothesis:** The walls can be removed or passed through by an external trigger, item, or specific condition. **Test:** After returning to Route 20, I will attempt to interact ('A' button) with the walls and use the ITEMFINDER nearby.

 ### B. Solved Puzzles